AnandP95/Aad_Book_Mern/README.md

 ## Installation

-Run the following command : npm install
+* MongoDB installed and running

 ## Usage

- *  Clone the repository to your local computer.Run the following command in your terminal  "node index.js". follow the prompts to choose a shape , shape color , text and text colors.
+ *  Clone the repository to your local computer.Run the following command in your terminal  "npm install ".
  *  Here is  the image of the  Mockup Readme file :
+ *  create a .env file in the server directory and add the necessary environment variable.
+ *  Run the application using this command: " npm run develop".
+ *  Open your browser and  navigate to "http://localhost:3000"
+ *
    * Link of the demo video : [https://drive.google.com/file/d/111pES4y8oaUZ2ObMThYMD7kFsimPFIo2/view]

  ## Contributing